uboslinux/ubos-website/content/blog/2020/03/09/update.md

 * Collaborate on rich documents over the internet right from the browser, just as if it were Google Docs: documents, spreadsheets and presentation.
-Except, there's no third party cloud overlord spying on you.
+Except, there's no third party cloud overlord spying on you (x86 only).

 * Full text search.
 Automatically indexes your documents, so you can quickly find what you are looking for.